fateh999/react-native-audio-player-hooks/README.md

 active={audio?.id === item.id}

-// We will pass in the id and the audio list, if the audio list is loaded player will not reload the playlist, unless it is a new list. or alternatively we can use the Player.load(AUDIOS) to load the playlist.
+// We will pass in the id and the audio list, if the audio list is loaded player will not reload the playlist, unless it is a new list. or alternatively we can use the Player.load(AUDIOS) to load the playlist & then just use Player.play(item.id).

 onPress={() =>  Player.play(item.id, AUDIOS)}